open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

 '/configurations' node
 ----------------------

-The 'configurations' node creates convenient, labeled boot configurations, which combine together kernel images with their ramdisks and fdt blobs.
+The 'configurations' node creates convenient, labeled :index:`boot configurations <pair: boot; configurations>`, which combine together :index:`kernel images <pair: kernel; image>` with their :index:`ramdisks` and fdt blobs.

 The 'configurations' node has the following structure::